api-platform/docs/core/graphql.md

 API Platform natively enables a cursor-based pagination for collections.
 It supports [GraphQL's Complete Connection Model](https://graphql.org/learn/pagination/#complete-connection-model) and is compatible with [Relay's Cursor Connections Specification](https://facebook.github.io/relay/graphql/connections.htm).

+A page-based pagination can also be enabled per resource or per operation.

 ### Using the Cursor-based Pagination

 Here is an example query leveraging the pagination system: